• Proto-Indo-European Religion

 Proto-Indo-European Myths: Although many myths might be considered “Indo-European myths” on the grounds that they are told in some Indo-European language, the very brief list of myths which follows can be shown by the cognate names to descend from a common ancestor (as distinguished from a common source) in the Indo-European languages and therefore qualify as Proto-Indo-European myths.
 Most of these were identified and described as early as 1887 by George Cox, in The Mythology of the Aryan Nations, and they have been discussed by many other authors with a better understanding of linguistics since that time.
 There are in fact some 28 myths that can be reconstructed to a Proto-Indo-European original based on this very high linguistic standard, but most of these have not been recognized by Indo-European linguists.
 In the list that follows, the numbers after each myth, such as 5 of 11 language families, are used to indicate that a certain myth is known in cognate forms in at least five of the eleven major language families among the Indo-European languages.
 Three examples of a cognate myth in widely separated languages represent a minimum criterion for inclusion.

 • Birth of the Horse Twins from the grain/horse mother (Cox, p.
-234; found in 7 of the 11 language groups, which is a very conservative statistic.)
+234; found in 7 of the 11 language groups.)

 • Danu killed and cut open to produce a river (a Partition Creation myth; found in at least 3 of the 11 language families.)